1 in 5...

 Set boundaries.
 "A mental illness is no excuse for bad behavior" that could impact your own life.
 Encouraging your friend to treat you with respect might also help them control the symptoms of their illness.

-If you are willing to support your friend struggling with a mental illness and take the long ride with them:
+If you're willing to support your friend experiencing a mental illness, take the ride with them: